livioangelim/livio-portfolio/README.md

 - **Smooth Scroll & Transitions**: Smooth scrolling experience and CSS transitions to give a modern and fluid feel to the site.
 - **Multilingual Support**: Full website translation in English, French, Portuguese, and Spanish with language preference persistence.
 - **Enhanced Project Showcase**: Interactive project cards with detailed modal views featuring repositories, documentation, demos, and videos.
+- **Dark/Light Theme Toggle**: A customizable theme system allowing users to switch between dark and light modes, with preference saved for future visits.
+- **Project Filtering System**: Advanced filtering capabilities to sort projects by technology, type, or category for easier navigation.
+- **Lazy Loading**: Performance optimization through lazy loading of images and videos, improving page load speed and user experience.
 - **Contact Form**: A dedicated contact section with a functional form for potential clients or employers to reach out directly.
 - **SEO Optimized**: Comprehensive metadata including Open Graph and Twitter Card support for better search engine visibility and social sharing.